-We invite you to comment on the draft closure plan for Emerald Kalama Chemical (Emerald) and Fire Mountain Farms (FMF) to remove delisted mixed material formerly classified as a hazardous waste from three facilities owned and operated by FMF in Lewis County.
-This draft plan outlines how the companies will remove and properly dispose of any wastewater, solids, and contaminated soil during cleaning of the three storage facilities.
+We approved the final closure plan for Emerald Kalama Chemical (Emerald) and Fire Mountain Farms (FMF) to remove delisted mixed material formerly classified as a hazardous waste from three facilities owned and operated by FMF in Lewis County.
+This plan outlines how the companies will remove and properly dispose of any wastewater, solids, and contaminated soil during cleaning of the three storage facilities.